vaughany/moodle-block_searchthiscourse/readme.md

 * Assignment
     * titles
     * submissions (*teachers only*)
-* Book (core plugin in Moodle 2.3, but a third-party plugin for 2.0, 2.1 and 2.2)
+* Book (core plugin in Moodle 2.3 onwards, but a third-party plugin for 2.0, 2.1 and 2.2)
 * Chat
     * titles
     * messages (*teachers only*)